learn-co-students/postwork_plans_overview-wdf-000/README.md

 + Then there are so many new (or new to you) technologies, what are Node and MongoDB anyway?
 What if the the company you really want to work at uses AngularJS in their stack and you learned React?
 + And on top of all of this there is all the other things you want to do to make yourself the best candidate.
 Your linkedin may need another edit or you want to attend some meetups and continue networking, etc.

 How do you navigate this?
 Help yourself out by giving yourself some **structure**.
 Rather than "Tomorrow I will work on some stuff all day", *make a schedule and stick to it*.
 Here is what an example schedule might look like:

-TODO: Complete this example schedule

 | Time | Activity |
 | ---- | ----- |